mwrightE38/mwrightE38/README.md

-- 👋 Hi, I’m Mathew a software engineer at Event38.
+- 👋 Hi, I’m Mathew an engineer at Event38.
 We specialize in PX4/Ardupilot development on fixed wing/Quadplanes and multirotors but we work with rovers and general robotics too!
 - 👀 I’m interested in  Robotics, Drones, Making pretty much anything, Environmental/Ethical causes
 - 🌱 I’m currently learning niche things about building large electrical/hybrid aircraft
 - 💞️ I’m looking to collaborate on any Environmental/Ethical projects